The London Eye

 Watching the sunset from the London Eye is a very special experience

-Something else that’s good to know: Disabled visitors are generally admitted via the fast track entrance.
+Something else that’s good to know: Visitors with disabilities are generally admitted via the fast track entrance.